 - The art of how to communicate in a verbal and written way using the right words and tone

 All of these could have different concepts and frameworks to provide the richness of building understanding and skills.
-Yes it is possible to simplify different frameworks and connect them.
+Yes, it is possible to simplify different frameworks and connect them.
 However, as leaders continue to grow, they will need to be exposed to different concepts and approaches.
 In the past, projects used a waterfall methodology where tasks were planned in detail and there was little room for plan changes.
-Now most organizations utilise some form of agile methodology for many of their projects.
-For some projects waterfall methodology may be more appropriate and for others agile.
-Having the diversity helps organizations achieve more successful initiative outcomes.
+Now, most organizations utilise some form of agile methodology for many of their projects.
+For some projects, waterfall methodology may be more appropriate and for others agile.
+Having diversity helps organizations achieve more successful initiative outcomes.

 How do we achieve diversity in change management?

 Here are some areas in which to build diversity of thinking and approaches to enrich your organization’s change management capability.